BBTI has deleted the complete foreword of Prabhupada’s Bhagavad-gita As It Is

 Regarding the fourth and fifth option I have the following comments:

 The Danish yatra is small, and the propaganda for the BBT International’s book changes has been extensive for decades.
 Therefore, even though things are now gradually changing, to find a person who has both the overall purity, the skills to perform the fire sacrifice and the loyalty to the original books is difficult.
-So for now Anna and I have to settle with just wearing engagement rings on our fingers and are planning to have a civil marriage, because finding a bona fide brahmana is so difficult.
+So for now Anna and I have to settle with just wearing engagement rings on our fingers and are planning to have a civil marriage, because finding a bona fide brahmana is so difficult [Note: As mentioned above we did have a civil marriage in 2013].

 I do value any advice regarding my marital status, if it comes from a true well-wisher.
 However, I sense you’re raising the topic for some other reason!
 And since the topic of my marital status has no logical connection to the truthvalue of my conclusions about the changes you have made to Prabhupada’s Bhagavad-gita As It Is (and other books) I humbly beg you to follow the guidelines regarding arguments and fallacies that you yourself teach devotees through your Straight Thinking, Strong Speaking manual and seminars.